km4ack/pi-build/patch/README.md

 # flmsg-20210806
 This patch will install FLMSG 4.0.19 which as of 06AUG2021 will not compile on the Pi with the current Build a Pi code.
 This patch takes ~20 minutes to complete.

+hamlib4.2-20210909
+This patch will install hamlib 4.2 onto your Pi.
+This patch takes ~20 minutes to complete. https://github.com/km4ack/pi-build/issues/296

 Last Edit 01SEPT2021

 PATCH=YES